North Carolina Courage: Broadcasting

+In 2024, select Courage games were broadcast locally on stations owned by Capitol Broadcasting Company.
+Dean Linke was the play-by-play announcer, with analysts including Heather O'Reilly, Jessica McDonald, and Kendall White.

 In 2019, the NWSL broadcast partnership with A&E was terminated a year early, all games would be streamed on Yahoo!
 Sports in the United States and on the NWSL website for international viewers.

 In 2018, Courage games continued to be streamed on Go90, the NWSL website and select games were broadcast on Lifetime.
 After Go90 was shut down by Verizon on July 30, all games were available for streaming on the NWSL website.